Attack on Titan

 - In Pavement Diaries Bellatrix manages to steal the prophecy orb that only Harry Potter and the Dark Lord can touch:

 As for how she left with the orb, It was such a trivial loophole.
 So trivial, yet so brilliant.
 Bellatrix couldn't pick up the orb, but she could move the shelf it was on.
 So she did, and levitated it in a bag complete with featherlight and invisible extension charms, and walked right out the front door with it.

-- In The Power Of Seven, Susan suggests a legal loophole that would make Harry taking multiple wives perfectly acceptable from the perspective of the wizarding world; as he himself is the heir of two noble families- Potter and Black- he can legally take two wives so that each gives birth to the heirs of those houses, and he could also marry Susan and let her keep her surname as she is the last living Bones.
+- In The Power of Seven, Susan suggests a legal loophole that would make Harry taking multiple wives perfectly acceptable from the perspective of the wizarding world; as he himself is the heir of two noble families- Potter and Black- he can legally take two wives so that each gives birth to the heirs of those houses, and he could also marry Susan and Luna and let them keep their surnames as they are the last of their respective lines

 - In Princess of the Blacks Jennifer Black is able to bring her pet raven to Hogwarts despite it not being an owl because it's her bonded familiar.

 - Jen abuses them regularly during the tournament.
 For example, Flitwick wasn't helping her with the tournament, but with career advice; it's just a lucky coincidence that his help was useful for future tasks.

 - Jen gets past the Potions challenge in the final task without using any of the potions (which don't affect her).
 The Durmstrang potions master wants her disqualified but the Beauxbatons one is rather impressed with her lateral thinking.

 - In the sequel, Jen makes on oath on her magic knowing full well that such oath can't affect her due to not having any magic herself.